Naaabill/lab6_mac/doc/tools.md

  * download the binary `ninja-win.zip`
  * unzip the zip file
  * move the binary file to a location in the windows path.
 An easy way is to mode the binary to the `CMake/bin` folder (`C:\Program Files\CMake\bin`).
 It will work directly.

+## Next…
+As soon as all this stuff (cross-compiler, cmake, ninja, st-link and its driver…) is correctly installed, you can configure an editor, such as [VSCode](./vscode.md) to develop your application.